julelang/jule/src/julec/README.md

 The AST acts as a tool for the compiler to generate the compiler IR.

 The next stage is semantic analysis.
-In the semantic analysis process, type checking is performed for type safety purposes, declarations and definitions are checked, object binding (associating references to a definition with the definition) and some operations are performed.
+In the semantic analysis process, type checking is performed for type safety purposes, declarations and definitions are checked, object binding (associating references to a definition) and some operations are performed.
-As a result of the semantic analysis, the IR to be used by the compiler is also built.
+As a result of the semantic analysis, the HIR (High-Level Intermediate Representation) to be used by the compiler is also built.
-This IR is different representation from the AST and contains additional information such as references for object binding.
+This HIR is different representation from the AST and contains additional information such as references for object binding.

 After the front-end is complete, the middle-end comes into play.
-The middle-end performs possible optimizations on the IR independent of the target system and is transferred to the optimized IR back-end.
+The middle-end performs possible optimizations on the HIR independent of the target system and is transferred to the optimized HIR back-end.
 Depending on the middle-end compiler configurations, it may produce different optimizations or not optimize at all.

 The final stage is code generation. \
-This stage is the stage where the compiler generates object code from IR.
+This stage is the stage where the compiler generates object code from HIR.

 ### 1. Lexer